 Us guitarists tend to watch a lot of instructional or demonstration videos, especially early in our development.
 I’ve watched my fair share of Joe Satriani videos myself, because he always has great tips to share (it might have something to do with the fact that he used to be a guitar teacher).

 I don’t typically play a lot of jazz, so studying these examples brought me outside of my comfort zone.
-It didn’t take long before I figured out how to play several riffs, but at least it gave me something new to work on.
+It didn’t take long before I figured out how to play several riffs, but it gave me something new to work on.

-Similarly, I recently searched for “guitar arpeggio tabs” (there aren’t too many guitarists out there that enjoy working on their arpeggios, are there?), and that turned up multiple examples that I could immediately learn from.
+Similarly, I recently searched for “guitar arpeggio tabs” (there aren’t too many guitarists out there that love working on their arpeggios, are there?), and that turned up multiple examples that I could immediately learn from.

 It’s important for us guitarists to address our problem areas instead of constantly going back to the things we already know well, so this simple method could help you find new and different things to work on in your playing.

-However, it’s always nice to add another tool to your toolbox, right?
+But it’s always nice to add another tool to your toolbox, right?

 Did you find this tip helpful?
 Will you be giving it a try?
 What other sites do you like to use?